When is a Building Permit Required?

 - Small types of projects which affect health and safety (ex: means of egress; new or altered fire/safety, electrical and/or mechanical systems).

-- Site development - including earth moving; finished grading and planting; fencing; paving of roadways, parking and walkways.
-Irrigation projects shall be submitted.
-Site development which is in conjunction with a building project, and for which plans and specifications are submitted together with those for the building project, will be reviewed and a building permit issued for the whole project.
+- Site development which is in conjunction with a building project, and for which plans and specifications are submitted together with those for the building project will be reviewed and a building permit issued for the whole project.

-- Bleacher projects which involve only the installation of pre-engineered, factory-built equipment.
+- Bleacher projects which involve only the installation of pre-engineered, factory-built equipment without foundations or sitework.

-- Playground projects which involve only the installation of pre-engineered factory-built equipment.
-Playgrounds which involve on-site construction of various features and structures shall be submitted.
+- Playground projects which involve only the installation of pre-engineered factory-built equipment without sitework.